 In the Upper Current area, there would be new hiking opportunities near Montauk State Park.
-In alternative C, a loop trail would be added that provides a 1.88 additional miles and a different experience than alternative B. The loop trail in alternative C is 3.03 miles compared to 1.15 miles out and back in alternative B. Alternative C would also include 7.0 additional trail miles for equestrian riders and more river crossings to explore the Nichols Cabin area, which is an illustration of the human occupation of and enduring connection to the Ozark Highlands, a park fundamental resource and value (NPS 2016a), and a key park experience.
+In alternative C, a loop trail would be added that provides 1.88 additional miles and a different experience than alternative B. The loop trail in alternative C is 3.03 miles compared to 1.15 miles out and back in alternative B. Alternative C would also include 5.5 additional trail miles for equestrian riders.
 New, different, and longer trails in the Upper Current area have a beneficial impact on visitor experience.
 The horse trail river crossings are discussed in the "Number of Horse Trail River Crossings" section below.